CHESTER, Pa. -- C.J. Sapong had a special night.

 The third was a penalty kick from a Red Bulls' handball, which Sapong confidently finished to the right of Robles.
 The Union striker was surging.

-"Haris [Medunjanin] tried to take the penalty but I was like, ‘No, no chance,'" said Union captain Alejandro Bedoya.
+"Haris [Medunjanin] tried to take the penalty but I was like, ‘No, no chance,'" Union captain Alejandro Bedoya said.
 "It's C.J."

 More than just a landmark effort from Sapong, it was a team slump-buster.
 With the victory, the Union snapped a 16-game winless streak dating back to last August.
 It was also their first win in 2017, pushing their record to 1-4-4.
 While it may not look it on paper, it was exactly what the club needed.